What is National No Beard Day?

 Enlist a bearded friend to join you

-Okay we know, shaving off the beard that took you so long to perfect can be scary.
-So convince a friend to do it with you.
+Shaving off the beard that took you so long to perfect can be scary.
+Why not convince a hairy friend to do it with you?
 Take some "before and after" Instagram shots and cherish the memories.

 Hire a professional

 Getting a straight-razor shave from a barber is one of the most relaxing, manly, old-fashioned things you can possibly do.
 So sit back and leave the shaving to a professional.
-Self-care is cool, and you'll leave smoother than if you DIY'ed it.
+Self-care is cool and you'll leave smoother than if you DIY'd it.
+Next thing you know, you’ll be open to a pedicure!

 Weird Beard Facts